onevcat/FengNiao/README.md

       Resource file extensions need to be searched.
 Default is 'imageset jpg png gif pdf' -f, --file-extensions:
       In which types of files we should search for resource usage.
 Default is 'm mm swift xib storyboard'
+  --skip-proj-reference:
+      Skip the Project file (.pbxproj) reference cleaning.
+      By skipping it, the project file will be left untouched.
+      You may want to skip ths step if you are trying to build multiple projects with dependency and keep .pbxproj unchanged while compiling.
   --version:
       Print version.
   -h, --help: